-These species profiles have provided to EPA and FCNSW to assist with the development of management plans and monitoring for these species.
+These species profiles have been provided to EPA and FCNSW to assist with the development of management plans and monitoring for these species.
 The results of monitoring for flora species management plans will be used as part of the flora species-specific monitoring strategy (see Table 2).

-Due to the broad range of stakeholders involved, the review of the Smoky Mouse plan will begin when the other plan reviews are complete.
+46 Due to the broad range of stakeholders involved, the review of the Smoky Mouse plan will begin when the other plan reviews are complete.

+Document No: D19/4626

+Page 39 of the plan reviews are complete.